Fifty Years of SAR Automatic Target Recognition: The Road Forward: Evolution of SAR Target Detection

-\textbf{\textit{2) Anchor-free SAR target detection:}} Anchor-free methods eliminate the predefined anchor mechanism and achieve more flexible detection through keypoint detection, center point localization, or pixel-level prediction \cite{yu2023AFFDET,li2025pfarn}, as shown in Fig. \ref{detection comparision high level} (d).
+\textbf{\textit{2) Anchor-free SAR Target Detection:}} Anchor-free methods eliminate the predefined anchor mechanism and achieve more flexible detection through keypoint detection, center point localization, or pixel-level prediction \cite{yu2023AFFDET,li2025pfarn} (Fig. \ref{detection comparision high level} (d)).
 SSE-CenterNet \cite{cui2020SSECenternet} integrates attention mechanisms in both channel and spatial dimensions to enhance semantic features.
 FBR-Net \cite{Fu2020FERNet} directly learns bounding box encoding to avoid the impact of anchor box bias.
 CP-FCOS \cite{sun2021CPFCOS} proposes generating guidance vectors from the classification branch to optimize the accuracy of localization regression.
 DenoDet \cite{dai2024denodet} integrates the transform-domain denoising concept from traditional image processing into the deep learning framework.
 By leveraging attention mechanisms to perform dynamic soft-thresholding in the frequency domain, it significantly enhances target detection accuracy and robustness in SAR imagery.
 To address the common issue of discontinuous target contours in SAR images, AFFDet \cite{yu2023AFFDET} adopts geometric projection to replace angle parameters.
-SRT-Net \cite{pan2024srt} extracts scattering points of aircraft targets via Harris corner detection and K-means clustering and constructs a graph structure to capture global information, as shown in Fig. \ref{dl detection comparision} (f).
+SRT-Net \cite{pan2024srt} extracts scattering points of aircraft targets via Harris corner detection and K-means clustering and constructs a graph structure to capture global information (Fig. \ref{dl detection comparision} (f)).
 SA-Net \cite{zhirui2023sarcraft} utilizes key scattering points for auxiliary localization, improving the detection reliability of aircraft targets.
-STC-Net \cite{meng2025stcnet} incorporates scattering topology cues into SAR aircraft detection and leverages their structural relationships to enhance robustness in complex scenarios, as shown in Fig. \ref{dl detection comparision} (g).
+STC-Net \cite{meng2025stcnet} incorporates scattering topology cues into SAR aircraft detection and leverages their structural relationships to enhance robustness in complex scenarios (Fig. \ref{dl detection comparision} (g)).
 In recent years, DETR-based detection architectures have also made progress in the SAR field.
 For example, MD-DETR \cite{liu2024MDDETR} introduces a triple denoising strategy to achieve high-precision detection across multiple target categories.
 DET-Net \cite{suo2024DETNET} first unifies denoising, dynamic range compression, and channel combination into a single detection-based enhancement framework.
-RDB-DINO \cite{qin2024rdbDINO} explicitly constructs sample and noise queries during the decoding stage.
-This design reduces the complexity of Hungarian matching and the missed detection of small targets, thereby optimizing matching efficiency and training stability.
-However, these anchor-free methods still face their own challenges.
-They have higher requirements for feature alignment and regression consistency, making training more difficult and prone to unstable convergence.
+RDB-DINO \cite{qin2024rdbDINO} explicitly constructs sample and noise queries during decoding, reducing Hungarian matching complexity and small target misdetection, thus enhancing matching efficiency and training stability.
+However, these anchor-free methods face inherent challenges, including stricter requirements for feature alignment and regression consistency, which complicate training and often lead to unstable convergence.

 \textbf{\textit{3) Summary}}